Search results (95)

 21 June 2022

-EOCRU OUCRU OUCRU-Nepal Public Engagement
+OUCRU OUCRU-Indonesia OUCRU-Nepal Public Engagement

 Healthcare workers and community members in Indonesia, Nepal and Vietnam have been documenting their personal experiences of Covid-19.
 They have each made their own ‘digital diary’, using a range of creative tools and with technical support from the project team.
 These diaries form part of the SPEAR project: exploring the experiences and impacts of COVID-19 for healthcare workers and vulnerable communities.